Frequently asked questions

 Clients paying with credit card will have an additional 2.9% charge for each transaction.

-*Please note that if you live outside of the service area (North Bend, Snoqualmie, Fall City, Carnation, Issaquah), additional charges for travel may be applied.
+*Please note that if you live outside of the immediate service area (North Bend, Snoqualmie, Fall City, Carnation, Issaquah), additional charges for travel may be applied.